-Classification, distribution, and origin of sedimentary deposits and the theory of Prerequisite: Geology 124. their interpretation.
+Classification, distribution, and origin of sedimentary deposits and the theory of their interpretation.
 Mechanical, chemical, and optical analysis of detrital and chemical sediments and sedimentary rocks and their depositional structures.

+240. Regional Tectonics (3)

+Prerequisite: Geology 100.

-240. Regional Tectonics (3) A consideration of topics on continental origin, ultimate orogenic force, mechanics of earth deformation and geosynclinal theory, with a survey of classic geologic provinces, and individual projects utilizing techniques of regional syn-298.
-Special Study (1-3) Individual study.
+A consideration of topics on continental origin, ultimate orogenic force, mechanics of earth deformation and geosynclinal theory, with a survey of classic geologic provinces, and individual projects utilizing techniques of regional synthesis.

+298. Special Study (1-3)

+Individual study.
 Six units maximum credit.

 Prerequisite: Consent of staff; to be arranged with departmental chairman and instructor.
-299. Thesis (3) Prerequisites: An officially appointed thesis committee and advancement to can-Guidance in the preparation of a thesis for the master's degree. cred by the Department of Force of a military as a supplement of the country of the Department of the Country o The Department of Foreign Languages, in the Division of Humanities, offers graduate study leading to the Master of Arts degree with a major in German, and to the Master of Arts degree for teaching service with a concentration in German.
+299. Thesis (3) Prerequisites: An officially appointed thesis committee and advancement to can Guidance in the preparation of a thesis for the master's degree.
+GENERAL INFORMATION The Department of German and Russian, in the Division of Humanities, offers graduate study leading to the Master of Arts degree with a major in German.
 The staff in charge of the graduate program in German is composed of professors whose native tongue is German, or who are familiar with Germany through travel or intensive studies, enabling them to present authoritatively the German language and culture.
 Library facilities include resources in German literature and linguistics, consisting of books, periodicals and newspapers.
 A foreign language laboratory with modern equipment is available to both graduate and undergraduate students.
 ADMISSION TO THE GRADUATE DIVISION All students must satisfy the general requirements for admission to the Graduate Division with classified graduate standing, as described in Part Three of this bulletin.
 An undergraduate major in German, including 24 upper division units, must have been completed, at least six units of which must have been in a survey course in German literature.
-ADVANCEMENT TO CANDIDACY In addition to meeting the requirements for advancement to candidacy as described in Part Three of this bulletin, students will be required to pass a qualifying examination in German given by the Department of Foreign Languages.
-SPECIFIC REQUIREMENTS FOR THE MASTER OF ARTS DEGREE In addition to meeting the requirements for classified graduate standing and the basic requirements for the master's degree as described in Part Three of this bulletin, the student must complete a graduate program which includes a major consisting of at least 24 units in German including German 201, 204, 290, and 299.
-With special permission of the adviser, students may substitute German 294 for German 299, Thesis, in which case the student must pass a comprehensive examination.
-SPECIFIC REQUIREMENTS FOR THE MASTER OF ARTS DEGREE FOR TEACHING SERVICE In addition to meeting the requirements for classified graduate standing and the basic requirements for the master's degree as described in Part Three of this bulletin, the student must complete a graduate program with a concentration consisting of at least 18 units in German, including German 201, 290, and 294 and six units selected from German 202, 203, 204, 205, or 206.
-The comprehensive examination, which is required in lieu of a thesis (Plan B) for the master's degree for teaching service with a concentration in German, consists of a three-hour written examination on language and literature, a two-hour oral examination in German civilization and oral explanation of linguistic constructions and literary passages.
-By special permission, a student may substitute German 299, Thesis, for German 294 and the comprehensive examination.
-SPECIFIC REQUIREMENTS FOR CREDENTIALS Before taking a directed teaching assignment in German, the candidate for a teaching credential must pass proficiency examinations, oral and written, administered by the Department of Foreign Languages, in the language and its area civilization.
-German 40-41 or 140-141 prepare for this latter examination in the area civilization.
-The candidate must consult with the chairman of the Department of Foreign Languages for permission to take these examinations.
-Students who plan to earn a junior college teaching credential as well as the master's degree in German will follow Plan B, which includes German 294 and the passing of the comprehensive examination in lieu of the thesis.
-TEACHING ASSISTANTSHIPS Teaching assistantships in German are available to a limited number of qualified students.
+ADVANCEMENT TO CANDIDACY In addition to meeting the requirements for advancement to candidacy as described in Part Three of this bulletin, students may be required to pass a qualifying examination in German given by the Department of German and Russian.
+SPECIFIC REQUIREMENTS FOR THE MASTER OF ARTS DEGREE In addition to meeting the requirements for classified graduate standing and the basic requirements for the master's degree as described in Part Three of this bulletin, the student must complete a graduate program which includes a major consisting of at least 24 units in German including German 201, 203 or 204, 205 or 206, 290, and 299.
+With special permission of the adviser, students may substitute German 294 for German 299, Thesis, in which case the student must pass a comprehensive examination in lieu of the thesis as in Plan B. REQUIREMENTS FOR TEACHING CREDENTIALS Students who plan to earn a standard teaching credential as well as the master's degree in German will normally follow Plan B, which includes German 294 and the passing of a comprehensive examination in lieu of the thesis.
+TEACHING ASSISTANTSHIPS Graduate teaching assistantships in German are available to a limited number of qualified students.
 Application blanks and additional information may be secured from the Chairman of the Department.
 FACULTY Chairman, Division of the Humanities: J. R. Adams, Ph.D.
-Chairman, Department of Foreign Languages: R. H. Lawson, Ph.D.
-Graduate Adviser: R. H. Lawson Credential Adviser: L. N. Messier, Ph.D.
+Chairman, Department of German and Russian: R. H. Lawson, Ph.D.
+Graduate Adviser: R. H. Lawson Credential Adviser: C. H. Baker Professor: E. M. Wolf, Ph.D.